otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 # Introduction to the command line

 During this session, we will learn to be comfortable with the command line.
-First, we will login to the server...
+First, we will login to the server... get people to login, get them in the setup mini directory for themselves.
 SHORT INTRO COMMAND LINE

 SHORT INTRO CARPENTRIES